 The magnet thickness is a geometry template parameter in Emetor that defines the thickness of the permanent magnets in their middle.

-In Emetor, the magnet thickness is always defined in the middle of the magnet, see Fig. 1.
+The magnet thickness is generally defined in the middle of the magnet, see Fig. 1.
 This is especially relevant for breadloaf magnets, where the magnet thickness on both magnet sides can be much lower than the value provided in Emetor.
 If the magnet thickness is not sufficiently large, some designs with breadloaf magnets, depending on the magnet angle, might not be feasible.

 Fig. 1 Example of magnet thickness definition for two different rotor templates: Inner rotor with parallel magnetized magnets (left, does also apply for radially magnetized magnets), and inner rotor with parallel magnetized breadloaf magnets (right).